 Constellation Alpha Capital Corp. is a newly organized blank check company incorporated in the British Virgin Islands as a business company and formed for the purpose of acquiring, engaging in a share exchange, share reconstruction and amalgamation with, purchasing all or substantially all of the assets of, entering into contractual arrangements with, or engaging in any other similar business combination with one or more businesses or entities, which we refer to throughout this prospectus as our initial business combination.
-Although we are not limited to a particular industry or geographic region for purposes of consummating an initial business combination, we intend to focus on healthcare and technology businesses with an exposure to Asia (particularly India).
+Although we are not limited to a particular industry or geographic region for purposes of consummating an initial business combination, we intend to focus on financial services and manufacturing businesses with an exposure to Emerging Markets (particularly India).